The prevalence of organic and herbal remedies is rampant today, with pregnant women embracing these teas due to their many benefits.

 There are numerous benefits of organic and herbal teas for pregnant women.

-However, it is advisable to conduct research to identify which organic products to avoid and seek a doctor’s opinion before starting a daily regimen.
+However, it is advisable to research which organic products to avoid and seek a doctor’s opinion before starting a daily regimen.

 Organic tea is not only devoid of caffeine but also rejuvenates the body and cleanses it from impurities that may transfer to your baby.

-Green tea, however, contains minimal amounts of caffeine and is great in preventing several ailments as it contains bioactive compounds that restore damaged cells to their original healthy state.
+Green tea, however, contains minimal amounts of caffeine and is excellent in preventing several ailments as it contains bioactive compounds that restore damaged cells to their original healthy state.

 Ginger and mint tea, for instance, helps combat nausea, which is common during the first trimester.